For students

 Prep your space

 Does your music have a home?
-Gather everything you need — music stand, pencil, sticky notes, highlighter — in one place.
-Have your music open on the stand and your instrument out of its case so you are ready to practice the moment you sit down.
+Do you have a music stand, pencil, sticky notes, and highlighter?
+Get all the materials you need gathered in one place.
+Find a bin or shelf for your music and a pencil case for your extras.
+Have whatever music you want to start with open on the stand and your instrument stored safely out of its case so you are ready to practice.

 #2